-- Follow all instructions on this child restraint and in the vehicle's owner's manual. - Make sure the booster cushion is securely locked before the child is seated. - Only use for children who weigh 18-36 kg (40-80 lbs) and who are 97-137 cm (38-54 inch) in height. - Use only the vehicle's lap and shoulder belt system when restraining the child in this booster cushion. - If a collision occurs while the integrated booster cushion is occupied, the entire booster cushion and seat belt must be replaced.
+- Follow all instructions on this child restraint and in the vehicle's owner's manual. - Make sure the booster cushion is securely locked before the child is seated. - Use this booster cushion only with children whose height and weight are within the permitted limits shown in the table. - Use only the vehicle's lap and shoulder belt system when restraining the child in this booster cushion. - If a collision occurs while the integrated booster cushion is occupied, the entire booster cushion and seat belt must be replaced.
 The booster cushion should also be replaced if it is badly worn or damaged in any way.
 This work should be performed by a trained and qualified Volvo service technician only.